HanssonMagnus/dotfiles-Debian/README.md

 # dotfiles

 # Introduciton
 After a fresh intall of Debian + Xfce, here are instructions of how to configure the system.
+Note that apt installs dependencies by default, so e.g., `sudo apt-get install i3` installs dependencies and dmenu etc.

+# Run script
+* Clone the repositor to $HOME
+* cd into directory
+* chmod +x install
+* run script install

 # Things that you may want to do
 When installing Debian you can give your user sudo by not typing in a root password.
 However, if you typed in a root password you need to add your user to the sudo group.

-## To take away the option screen on boot:
+### To take away the option screen on boot:

 ```
 sudo vim /etc/default/grub